TGDivy/TGDivy/README.md

 ## 💬🌞

-> Don't try to steer the river. ~ Deepak Chopra
+> No problem can be solved from the same level of consciousness that created it. ~ Albert Einstein

 Made *Using GitHub Actions Chron Job and* [Zen Quotes API]( https://zenquotes.io/ )